Wall Street starts year on strong note; Nasdaq ends above 7,000

 But, he said, “valuations are still stretched, interest rates are still rising, and those will provide headwinds to the market at some point.”

-The S&P consumer discretionary index .SPLRCD was up 1.5 percent, helped by a gain in Amazon.com (AMZN.O) of 1.7 percent.
+The S&P consumer discretionary index .SPLRCD was up 1.5 percent, helped by a gain in Amazon of 1.7 percent.

 J.C.
 Penney (JCP.N), Nordstrom (JWN.N) and Kohl’s (KSS.N) climbed after a bullish Citigroup note on the retail sector detailed benefits from the corporate tax cuts.